41 Weeks Pregnant: What to Expect

 The Belly at 41 Weeks of Pregnancy

 Being pregnant for 41 weeks is basically a period of nine months and 1 week.
 This is mainly because of the extra time the baby remains in the womb.
 The belly will be much heavier with increased discomfort.
 It may be quite difficult to move around.
-However, doctors suggest to increase movement in order to induce natural labour.
+However, doctors suggest increasing movement in order to induce natural labour.
 Make sure you use proper postures to sit, sleep, and use support while getting up and sitting down, as the belly is quite heavy.

 41 Weeks Ultrasound

 An ultrasound check-up is recommended by the doctors just to ensure everything is normal.
 This ultrasound helps the doctor decide whether to induce labour or not.

 What to Eat

 41st-week pregnancy foods should include nutrients that are vital for brain development, apart from other essential nutrients.
 The intake of these nutrient-rich foods should continue at a constant rate until the day of delivery.
 Do not reduce your intake of these foods in order to lose weight.
 Stick to a nutrient-rich pregnancy diet.
 It is also important to consume lots of fluids.

 Tips & Care

 Here are a few tips for you to follow to ease the situation.

-- Have a nutrient-rich pregnancy diet to help the baby have a healthy growth while inside the womb.
+- Have a nutrient-rich pregnancy diet to help the baby have healthy growth while inside the womb.

 - Keep yourself occupied to remain stress-free, as it could give you sleepless nights and lead to health deterioration.